alamuk/Number-Guess-Game/README.md

 https://docs.expo.dev/versions/latest/sdk/linear-gradient/

-we will use = expo install instead of npm install because it will install fitting version for our project.
+we will use = expo install instead of ``npm install`` because it will install a fitting version for our project.
 ~ npx expo install expo-linear-gradient

-image from : Unsplash
+image from: Unsplash

 ## parseInt() = convert the string to a number.
 ## isNaN() = its find out - is it a number or not = true or false.
 ### Alert Api
- // Alert.alert('Title', 'message', [configure the button]);
+ // Alert.alert('Title,' 'message,' [configure the button]);

- ### SafeAreaView: use for keep away from -Notch
+ ### SafeAreaView: use for keep away from — Notch